 Students who have completed their 24 thesis credits, are then placed in a registration category that allows them to register for 1 credit.
-To maintain current student status and to hold a research assistantship, students must register for 1 credit.
+To maintain current student status and to hold a research assistantship, most students will register for 1 credit of MCDG 8888.